Thursday, June 17, 2010

 Since i put my title as RING A LING you would probably wonder why i like that title.
 Well 1.
 Its a good song 2. its my ring tone and 3.
 I LOVE THE NAME!!! but just so you wouldn't think that i was a crazy, obsessed lunatic or a very random person i thought i would do my srp on that goes ring a ling...a PHONE

-How does talking on a cell phone or listening to music affect reaction time? i think we tested reaction time in year 8??? but this experiment involves a lot of people and that means a lot of paperwork. but looks doable
+Went searching and found this really good one that has something to do with a phone. found this awesome website http://www.sciencenewsforkids.org/pages/sciencefairzone/topics.asp and found one that was very interesting; How does talking on a cell phone or listening to music affect reaction time? i think we tested reaction time in year 8??? but this experiment involves a lot of people and that means a lot of paperwork. but looks doable